 Not more than six hours from one department may be credited toward the Science Option.
-The following courses in the following sciences are acceptable in satisfaction of this distribution requirement: Biology, Geology, Physics and Chemistry.
-If four-hour sciences are taken, the additional hours by which four-hour courses exceed three credit units may be counted as electives.
-See IV below.
+Courses in the following sciences are acceptable in satisfaction of this distribution requirement: Biology, Geology, Physics and Chemistry.
+If four-hour sciences are taken, the additional hours by which four-hour courses exceed three credit units may be counted as electives. - See IV below.

 IV.
-Electives (9 hours)
+ELECTIVES.
+(HOURS REMAINING)